USNavalResearchLaboratory/RL-HAB/README.md

         * To have the same random numbers be generated across multiple threads/processes we have to set a seed for random number generation```self.np_random = np.random.default_rng(seed)``` and then use ```self.np_random``` everywhere in place of ```np.random```
         * SB3 model decleration also takes an optional seed variable.
 If a seed is specified,  the same random actions will be taken everytime.
 We typically don't want this.
    * CPU is faster for training then GPU right now with how simple the physics simulation is
-   * Chinthan's Branch has examples with of the enviorments with kinematics added in
-   * The 2D environment gets caught in local minima and only reaches the taget about 75% of the time.
-   * The current 3D station keeping environment is good at training agents to station keep with STATIC flowfields.
-      * We do not have success with graudally or fully randomizing flow generations each eipsode.
    * Simulation updates/variations to implement/try to improve learning performance:
       * Kinematics vs. no Kinematics
       * Different reward structures